Carrotland - The combined areas of Norfolk and Suffolk

 Carrotland is the colloquial name for the combined Norfolk and Suffolk areas of the Lotus Seven Club.
 The name has been around for many years and was initiated by a former Area Organiser, Ernie Panks.
 Ernie was one of our keenest members, having built three Caterham Sevens over the years.
 He used his Aero Screened Superlight daily, in all weathers, to travel to and from work.
-One evening on the way home from work, he rounded one of his favourite bends to find a pile of carrots in the road.
+One evening on the way home from work, he rounded one of his favourite bends to find a huge pile of carrots in the road.
 Subsequent blats over the years have revealed further carrots, a sugar beet or two, and the odd heap of best malting barley.
 All spilled from overloaded farm trailers, towed enthusiastically by young farmers in their tractors.

 Yes, you have probably gathered by now that we live in a pretty rural area.
 We have no motorways and few dual carriageways.
 We do, however, have some great blatting roads as a result.